maqorbani/DCNU_Lighting/README.md

 # DCNU_Lighting
-Our paper's data set and code will be released after the publication of the paper.
+Our paper's data set and code will be released after the publication of our paper.